 The non-apprenticeship stream of our Certificate III in Landscape Construction will help build and grow your future.
 Take your career to the great outdoors by creating serene spaces of gardening bliss, and build your skills in the landscaping or horticulture industry.

 The landscaping and horticulture industries offer a diverse range of career opportunities for those wanting to work in the garden design trade.

-Melbourne Polytechnic’s Certificate III in Landscape Construction is offered as a non-apprenticeship course to those wanting to enhance their knowledge and skills in the industry.
+This Certificate III in Landscape Construction is offered as a non-apprenticeship stream to those wanting to enhance their knowledge and skills in the industry.

 Possible career paths for the landscape industry are:

 Our industry-qualified and experienced teachers will guide you through your studies in landscape construction.

 As well as modern and traditional horticultural methodology, you will learn the fundamentals of garden design constructions and garden management.